marinaserranomontes/opentok-android-sdk-ui/text-chat-sample/README.md

 The code calls the `setMaxTextLength(length)` method of the TextChatFragment object to set the maximum length of the message.

-The code calls the `setSenderInfo(length)` method of the TextChatFragment object to set the sender ID and alias for the local client.
+The code calls the `setSenderInfo(senderId, senderAlias)` method of the TextChatFragment object to set the sender ID and alias for the local client.
 The ID is set to the local client's OpenTok connection ID (a unique identifier), and the alias is set to the connection data added when you created a token for the user.